 I think the example most people understand is Windows.
 The market sides were (are): Windows, Intel, OEMs (e.g. Compaq, DELL), IHVs (e.g. ATI, SoundBlaster), ISVs (e.g. Lotus, Adobe, Office), retailers & channel (e.g. Egghead), and of course, end users.

 The ISVs of today are the app developers.
 For Windows to continue to be a platform that enables a virtuous cycle (and therefore to generate the historical profits it has in the past) there must be an efficient and natural exchange of value between app developers and the other sides of the market.

-Apple accomplished this with the iPhone: It enabled app developers to very efficiently provide value to end users (one side of the market) and in return receive value from end users via payments.
+Apple accomplished this with the iPhone: It enabled app developers to very efficiently provide value to end users (one side of the market) and in return receive value from end users via payments and eyeballs.
 Apple provided value to developers (a marketplace).
 Developers provided value to Apple (non-native functionality).
 Because of luck, tactics, and great marketing, Apple ended up creating a virtuous platform cycle around the iPhone platform.
 And they didn’t have to pay for apps.

 Now, let’s talk about Windows 8.
 As of right now there are 2,000 apps in the Windows Store according to Win8Update.
 The goal Microsoft has for launch (in about a month) is ‘5 digits’.

 Microsoft got those apps using the following tactics:

 Allow Microsoft employees to build apps in their spare time (we used this to great success with Windows Phone 7; I can’t tell you the percentage of early apps that were built by employees but it was more than you probably think).